26 Different Types of Wasps in Michigan

 She fills these cells with a mixture of nectar and pollen, which she has gathered from flowers, and then lays an egg in each cell.

 The great golden digger wasp is an important pollinator of many native plants.
-These wasps are also predators, and their burrows help.
+It is also a predator, and its burrows help.

 21. Aerial Yellowjacket